Skip to Content

 Whether it’s for the thrill of it, a compulsion you can’t control, or a real need, shoplifting occurs when a person takes, conceals, or alters merchandise or price tags in an attempt to purchase the item for less than the full retail value.
 In addition to any other sentence a court can impose based upon the value of the property taken, a conviction for shoplifting comes with a mandatory community services requirement of 10 days for a first offense, 15 days for a second offense, and for a third or subsequent offense, the law requires up to 25 days’ community service and a mandatory minimum period of imprisonment of not less than 90 days.

-Carjacking
+Carjacking Offenses

 Carjacking is the unlawful taking of a motor vehicle by force, causing bodily injury, making threats of bodily injury, or driving off with an innocent person still inside the car.
 No matter the value of the car you steal, carjacking is a first-degree crime carrying a prison sentence of 10 to 30 years with a 5-year mandatory minimum sentence.
 Expert counsel will be required to avoid a long prison sentence for a carjacking charge.

-Unlicensed Entry of Structures
+Unlicensed Entry Charges

 This is a fourth-degree crime similar to burglary, but the defendant does not have the intent to commit an offense once inside.
 Going in or remaining inside a structure is enough to complete the act.
+Although seemingly less severe than burglary, unlicensed entry can still result in legal repercussions such as fines, probation, or imprisonment.

-This is a petty disorderly persons offense that involves a person going onto any property either clearly labeled NO TRESPASSING or enclosed with a fence.
+This is a petty disorderly persons offense that involves a person going onto any property, either clearly labeled NO TRESPASSING or enclosed with a fence.

-Peering into Windows
+Privacy Invasion: Peering into Windows & Legal Defenses

 2C:18-3c is a fourth-degree crime when the defendant, knowing they are not allowed to, peers into a window in order to invade another’s privacy under circumstances in which a reasonable person would not expect to be observed.